fastrgv/hbox/README.md

 ## What's so great about this app?

-By today's standards, this is only a moderately capable sokoban solver, solving about 55 of the original 90 (RollingStone solved 59).
+By today's standards, this is a moderately capable sokoban solver, solving about 57 of the original 90 (RollingStone solved 59).
 What makes it so interesting and unique is its simplicity and utter ignorance!
-It is unlikely that you will find another sokoban solver that knows LESS about the game of sokoban.
+It is unlikely that you will find another sokoban solver in this category that knows LESS about the game of sokoban.

 These qualities result from a deliberately minimalistic regimen that AVOIDS: